Step 1: Your free phone call

 Step 2: Your Free Debt Consultation

 This is a confidential and totally Free Bankruptcy Consultation with no obligation to file and no strings attached.
-In other words, you are not loosing anything by coming in and talking to us.
+In other words, you are not losing anything by coming in and talking to us.

-Step 3: Gather the papers we need to prepare your bankruptcy & Complete Credit Counseling.
+Step 3: Gather the papers we need to prepare your bankruptcy & complete Credit Counseling.

 Step 4: Your finish-up appointment.